 We are a team of 3 close colleagues dedicated to supporting nonprofit and social profit enterprises that create positive impact in the world.
 From grant writing to project evaluation, we bring to the table years of experience and a strong combination of skill sets and expertise.
-We seek to be affordable for organizations of all sizes and budgets and offer sliding scale fees; contact us for more information.
-Initial consultations are free, and give us a chance to learn about your work, the tasks you would like to outsource, and the issues you would like to solve.
+We seek to be affordable for organizations of all sizes and budgets and offer sliding scale fees.
+Initial consultations are free, and give us a chance to learn about your work, what kind of support you need, and the issues you would like to SolVE.

 Allyson Fauver, Founder

-Policy issues and community-based change have been at the heart of her endeavors since her first college-level internship with a women’s micro-lending and professional development organization in Uganda.
+Community-based change has been at the heart of her endeavors since her first college internship with a women’s micro-lending and professional development organization in Uganda.

 Liv is based in mid-coast Maine.
-She has combined a liberal arts education with over ten years of experience in the nonprofit sector to develop a broad skill set involving grants writing, project management and outreach.
+She has combined a liberal arts education with over 10 years of experience in the nonprofit sector to develop a broad skill set involving grants writing, project management, and outreach.

-Her project management experience strengthens her grant writing ability, enabling her to organize and articulate project components on paper.
-As part of the grants writing process, she assists clients in shaping their proposals to respond to funders’ goals and objectives, and in articulating the impact and research basis upon which their proposed project is built.
+Years of project management experience provide the foundation for her ability to organize and articulate project components on paper.
+She assists clients in shaping their proposals to respond to funders’ goals and objectives, and in articulating the impact and research basis upon which their proposed project is built.
 She is also experienced in developing project budgets, budget justifications, data management plans, and facilities descriptions.

-She truly enjoys research and writing, and finds all stages of the writing process—from conducting literature reviews or needs assessments, to organizing concepts on paper, to the final proofreading—challenging and fulfilling.
+Liv finds all stages of the writing process—from conducting literature reviews or needs assessments, to organizing concepts on paper, to the final proofreading—challenging and fulfilling.

 In her spare time, she enjoys horseback riding, gardening, and spending time with her husband and young son.
 She holds a BA in Environmental Studies from Mount Holyoke College, and a masters in Geography from Pennsylvania State University.

-David lives in Portland, ME.
+David specializes in evaluation services.
 He holds a BS in Leadership and Organizational Studies and a MBA in Sustainability, and has pursued a passion for community-based change initiatives for many years.

 In 2011, David co-founded and launched a local food distribution business called Diggit Local, which helped extend farmers markets for Massachusetts producers and introduce new consumers to locally grown produce.

-In 2007, he co-led the effort to develop the Portland Food Co-op (PFC) through several stages, culminating in the opening of its new retail space on Congress street in Portland, ME in 2014.
+In 2007, he co-led the effort to develop the Portland Food Co-op (PFC), culminating in the opening of its new retail space on Congress street in Portland, ME in 2014.
 As PFC president, David facilitated the board’s transition from an operational board to a governance board, and he continues to support strategic planning and development efforts.